-GPS Diagnostic View shows a sky chart and numerical data from the GPS receiver.
+GPS Diagnostic View, which is only available when a GPS Receiver is attached to you 900 Series, shows a sky chart and numerical data from the GPS receiver.
 The sky chart shows the location of each visible GPS satellite with its satellite number and a signal strength bar.
-A dark gray bar indicates that the satellite is being used to determine your current position.
-A light orange bar indicates that the satellite is being monitored, but is not yet being used.
+A dark grey bar indicates that the satellite is being used to determine your current position.
+A light gray bar indicates that the satellite is being monitored, but is not yet being used.